euclidprobe/euclidprobe.github.io/pages/mydoc/00-getting.md

 ## How to get Euclid Probe

 ### Buy a kit from a reseller

-Due to regular inquiry and subsequent customer demand, we have begun producing kits of parts available through select resellers.
-Part of these sales directly support both the creators of Euclid Probe and the resellers.
-These funds provide for further research and development for Euclid Probe, the dock and mount creation and adaptations, and the firmware improvements.
+Due to numerous inquiries and customer demand, we have begun producing kits and make them available through select resellers.
+Part of the proceeds of these sales directly support both the creators of Euclid Probe and the reseller.
+These funds provide for further research and development for Euclid Probe, the continual dock and mount creation and adaptations, and the ongoing firmware improvements.

+We don't offshore the labor to package and label Euclid kits- we believe in the ethos of putting community first and that sound business practices can serve a greater good.
+We have begun a partnership to engage the services of local community organizations whose mission is to improve the quality of life for individuals with disabilities through vocational and related programming.
+We believe in the importance to serve those in need locally over the maximization of profit.
+While we are not a 'B Corp' we look to the World's B Corps for inspiration and example of putting community at the heart of what they do.

+### High Temp & Industrial Versions
-Higher temp versions, both 100C and greater than 120C have been developed and are at this time, custom order options through the creators.
+Higher service temperature versions of both both 100C and 120C have been developed and are at this time, custom order options.
+Please contact us through the web form for details.

+### White Box / Bulk buy
+In response to customer inquiry, bulk packs of Euclid Probe are available at slight discounts to printer builders and integrators.
+Please contact us through the web form for details.

 Resellers:

 US: LukesLabOnline
 US: 713Maker

-Denmark:
+Denmark: 3do.dk

 EU- Germany:
 EU- Portugal: